 Nenn spoke about the need for not only treatment but prevention when it came to the opioid crisis, as people get into the situation from a sense of hopelessness about the future, as well as the over prescription of pharmaceutical drugs.

-Sidhu spoke about the Liberal’s previous funding and efforts in regards to the opioid crisis, and said that those would continue into the future if elected.
+Sidhu spoke about the Liberal’s previous funding and efforts in regards to the opioid crisis, and said those would continue if elected.

 Childcare, fish farms and bitumen

 Remaining questions from the evening were less focused on specific local issues, although they touched on concerns to the area as a whole.

 A substitute teacher working in Agassiz but living in Mission asked what the parties would do to support affordable childcare, while the daughter of a couple who had undergone medical experiments asked whether each of their parties plan to appeal class action lawsuit decisions.